LauraRozier/PlayerAdministration/README.md

 - Use of BetterChatMute plugin to mute players in an improved manner
 - Use of Backpacks to view a players backpack
 - Use of Inventory Viewer to view a players inventory
+- Use of Godmode to enable/disable godmode for players
 - Filtering through users via the "search" function (Case insensitive and selects both names and IDs that contain the text written in the input)

 ## Permissions